Plant-based meat market in China

 The timing for Beyond Meat could not be better!
 Chinese consumers are now more open to the idea of plant-based meat products, contributing to a healthy lifestyle.

 Many Chinese consumers are actively seeking to reduce meat consumption.
-Chinese consumers are cutting back on meat consumption, opting instead for more vegetable, tofu and vegan meat substitutes.
+Chinese consumers are cutting back on meat consumption, opting instead for more vegetables, tofu, and vegan meat substitutes.
 China already has over 50 million vegetarians, who offer an immediate consumer base that doesn’t need to be convinced to experiment with meat alternatives.

 According to research conducted in 2019, over 80 percent of consumers who had eaten plant-based meat within a six-month span were born after 1990.